MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/remove-former-employee-step-1.md

 description: "Learn how block a former employee from logging in."
 ---

-# Step 1 - Prevent an employee from logging in
+# Step 1 - Prevent a former employee from logging in and block access to Microsoft 365 services

+If you need to immediately prevent a user's sign-in access, you should reset their password.
 In this step, force a sign out of the user from Microsoft 365.

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.
 2. Select the box next to the user's name, and then select **Reset password**.